Lying still on my back,

 I find myself deafened

-by their prayers,
+their prayers,

 blinded